 There are plans to expand globally.
 Increasing the size of the player pool and prize pools should make the site more attractive to the masses.

-Global Poker requires ID verification and proof of address for all cash-out requests.
+Global Poker requires ID verification and proof of address for all redemption requests.

 Once documentation is provided and it’s verified, Global Poker says it normally takes about five days for funds to be processed.